 Believe it or not, but there is a third option to the dietary dichotomy.

-It is the “grey” area that lives between “black and white”, but before you can get there, you have to clean up your media “diet”.
+It is the “grey” area that lives between “black and white”, it is the “nirvana” of Nutritional Zen, but before you can get there, you have to clean up your media “monkey mind”.

 To do this, experiment with avoiding network TV, popular print magazines (even the fitness related ones), and other sources of media indoctrination for a couple weeks.